Braden++

 cmd /c "..\vs-install\VC\Auxiliary\Build\vcvars64.bat && powershell"

-This starts a new PowerShell session within the session of cmd that’s running the script, which itself it within our original PowerShell session.
+This starts a new PowerShell session within the session of cmd that’s running the script, which itself is within our original PowerShell session.
 Shell-ception I guess.
-This works locally, but it doesn’t work on GitHub Actions, and I’m not exactly sure why.
+This works locally, but it doesn’t work on GitHub Actions, and I’m not sure why.
 Next I tried figuring out other ways to call the script.
 Maybe using the & operator in PowerShell?
 Or using the call operator in cmd?
 None of those things allowed successfully starting the new PowerShell session with all the relevant environment variables set.

 Instead, maybe it would work to call cmake from within the cmd session.
 Realistically, we don’t actually need everything to be within the proper MSVC environment.
 We only need the cmake generating step to have the correct environment, and then cmake --build can be run without it.